Tahsin716/DesignPatterns/GangOfFour/Creational/Factory/README.md

 Factory Design Pattern is a creational pattern that creates objects without exposing their creation logic, letting clients specify and obtain desired products.

+## What are the use cases of the Factory Design Pattern?

+### 1. GUI Component Creation:

+In a graphical user interface framework, a GUI component factory can be used to create various UI elements like buttons, text fields, and windows.
+Different platforms may have different implementations of these components, and a factory pattern helps create them based on the specific platform.

+### 2. Document Creation in Word Processors:

+In word processing applications, a document factory can be used to create different types of documents (e.g., text documents, spreadsheets, presentations).
+Each document type may require a different set of objects and behaviors, and a factory pattern helps create these documents.

+### 3. Payment Gateway Integration:

+In an e-commerce platform, a payment gateway integration can be abstracted using a factory pattern.
+Different payment gateways may have unique implementations, and a factory can create the appropriate payment gateway instance based on configuration or user preferences.

+### 4. Database Connection Creation:

+A database abstraction layer can use the Factory pattern to create specific database connections (e.g., MySQL, PostgreSQL, SQLite).
+This allows the application to switch between different database systems without changing the client code.

 ## Different implementations of Factory Pattern